wp-plugins/exec-php/readme.txt

 Features:

-* Exec-PHP can execute PHP code in the excerpt and the content portion of your posts and pages
+* Executes PHP code in the excerpt and the content portion of your posts and pages
-* Exec-PHP works in your newsfeeds
+* Works in your newsfeeds
-* Configurable execution of PHP code in text widgets
+* Configurable execution of PHP code in text widgets (for WordPress 2.2 or higher)
-* Information about which user is allowed to execute PHP with the current security settings
+* Information about which user is allowed to execute PHP with the current security settings (for WordPress 2.1 or higher)
-* User warnings for inappropriate blog and user settings
+* Configurable user warnings for inappropriate blog and user settings (for WordPress 2.1 or higher)
-* You can write PHP code in familiar syntax, eg. `<?php ... ?>`
+* Write PHP code in familiar syntax, eg. `<?php ... ?>`
-* You can restrict execution of PHP code in posts and pages to certain users by using roles and capabilities
+* Restrict execution of PHP code in posts and pages to certain users by using roles and capabilities
-* Update notifications through the 'Plugins' menu in WordPress if a new version of the Exec-PHP is available
+* Update notifications through the 'Plugins' menu in WordPress if a new version of the Exec-PHP is available (for WordPress 2.3 or higher)
 * Internationalization support
-* Exec-PHP comes with documentation
+* Comes with documentation

 For support and further information about the Exec-PHP plugin see the plugins homepage at [http://bluesome.net/post/2005/08/18/50/](http://bluesome.net/post/2005/08/18/50/ "Link to Exec-PHPs homepage").